A

 Asking

-to ask stupid questions
+It's better to ask stupid questions

 than correct stupid mistakes.

-If we ask
+If we ask the wrong questions,

 the answer doesn't matter.

-It is easy
+It is easy to answer questions

 that have a correct answer.

-Life's questions don't have.
+Life's questions don't often have such answers.

 Assumptions

 Our brains are wired to hide their assumptions.
-We should consciously reveal them, and search for the most accurate words to describe them.
+We must consciously reveal them, and search for the most accurate words to describe them.
 A word is a button that can open doors to understanding.

 Assumptions are loaded guns.
 They come from our collective consciousness.
 We don't invent them, we adopt them from the culture in which we live.
 Emotions also pass from one person to another.
 We share them, too.
 When one roars, the others easily start to raise their voices as well.